MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 ## Why

-If you setup Github SSH acces, you can clone, push or pull using an SSH repo URL.
+If you setup GitHub SSH access, then you can clone, push or pull using an SSH repo URL.
 Note the URL does not start with `https`.

 e.g.